mrsandipandas/Udacity_EKF-P1/README.md

 3. Compile: `cmake .. && make`
    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./ExtendedKF `

+## Discussions
+* FusionEKF.cpp - Initialization of the first LiDAR and Radar measurements <br/>
+* KlamanFilter.cpp - Code for KF and EKF.
+For the Radar update EKF is used <br/>
+* tools.cpp - Some helper functions <br/>

 ## Generating Additional Data